 After the approval of their PhD projects, CDT in Data Science students are governed by the same procedures as any other PhD student, as described in the Informatics Graduate School (IGS) webpages, and should ensure they meet the guidelines as outlined in the Monitoring links below:

 - Information for Informatics PhD students

 - Researcher's handbook

 - Archived PhD theses

 - Submitting your thesis

 It is your responsibility to ensure you meet the requirements and milestones for PhD students and should discuss any questions you have with your supervisor(s).

 Pastoral Care: Your supervisors, and/or your 3rd panel member, can also provide you with pastoral support should you need it at any point during your research.
-You also have access to any member of staff in the Graduate School, in particular, Neil Heatley, (Head of Student Services), Perdita Stevens (Personal Tutor for Research Students), Mike Fourman (Personal tutor for PGR students), Alex Lascarides (Deputy Head of Graduate School) plus the Directors and Administrator of the CDT.
+In addition the deputy director of the CDT has the primary role of representing student interests and providing a one-to-one point of contact for any CDT student who has any issue they wish to talk about.
+You also have access to any member of staff in the Graduate School, in particular the Head of Student Services, the Deputy Head of Graduate School and CDT Administrator.

 Student Counselling: https://www.ed.ac.uk/student-counselling